Top 10 reasons to contribute to a 401(k)

 8. You don’t need much investing expertise

 Your employer has a legal and fiduciary responsibility to offer appropriate investment vehicles in their plan.
-These plans are set up to accommodate employees who have no knowledge of investing up through employees who are savvy market watchers and investors.
+These plans are set up to accommodate both employees who have no knowledge of investing, as well as employees who are savvy market watchers and investors.

 9. The plan can help you live comfortably in retirement